alexerlandsson/css-fadeshow/README.md

 $fs-kenburns-scale			| Set the zoom of Ken Burns effect.
 Value set in decimal.
 Default `1.05` (5%).

 ### Custom Theme
 The theme of CSS Fadeshow comes separated from the core functionality.
 This makes is easy to apply your own theme.
-You'll find a theme template located in /scss/themes.
+You'll find a theme template located in `/scss/themes`.
 Use these files to create your own theme.
-When you're done, name the theme folder and change the path to your theme in theme.scss.
+When you're done, name the theme folder and change the path to your theme in `theme.scss`.

 **Important: Do not change name or remove any of the mixins used in the theme template.
 These are required.**